MichaelCurrin/auto-tag/docs/usage.md

 ## Note on fetching

-As an added precaution, the tool will always fetch the latest tags on the remote _before_ creating a tag.
-This is done to avoid accidentally creating a local tag that already exists on the remote but pointing to different commits.
+As an added precaution, the tool will always fetch the _latest_ tags on the remote _before_ creating a tag.
+This is done to avoid accidentally creating a local tag that _already_ exists on the remote but is pointing to a different commit.

 ## Command-line usage